Who is this article for?

 https://www.googleapis.com/auth/admin.directory.customer.readonly https://www.googleapis.com/auth/admin.directory.user.readonly https://www.googleapis.com/auth/gmail.readonly

-This set of permissions means Code42 has read-only access to metadata for emails, attached files, users, and the data loss prevention activity feed (applicable to Microsoft Office 365 only) within that email data source.
+This set of permissions means Code42 has read-only access to metadata for emails, attached files, users, and the data loss prevention activity feed (applicable to Microsoft Office 365 only) within that email service.
 In other words, Code42 cannot make changes to the emails, data, or users in your email environment.
-In addition, Code42 does not monitor the contents of those files, and does not back up files in the email data source.
+In addition, Code42 does not monitor the contents of those files, and does not back up files in the email service.

 Google uses API quotas to limit API requests from third-party integrations such as Code42.
 Throttling these API requests allows Google to better control their resources, but may slow down Code42 file metadata collection, especially after first enabling Code42 access to Gmail.